-Arlington currently operates two plants to treat and purify raw water prior to distribution for use.
+Arlington currently operates two water treatment plants to treat and purify raw water prior to distribution for use.
 The Pierce-Burch Water Treatment Plant (PBWTP), located in west Arlington, treats raw water pumped into the plant from Lake Arlington.
-The PBWTP has a present ozonated treatment capacity of 75 million gallons per day (MGD).
-At this time, there are no plans to expand the plant.
+The south PBWTP has a present ozonated treatment capacity of 75 million gallons per day (MGD).
+At this time, there are no plans to expand the PBWTP.
 However, land is available at the site to accommodate an additional 100 MGD capacity treatment facility in the future, if needed.
+The north PBWTP has a capacity of 34 MGD and utilizes a conventional treatment process.

-The rapid population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JKWTP), located on US Highway 287 at Eden Road.
+The 1980's population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JKWTP).
 The JKWTP began serving Arlington's citizens in May 1989.
 The plant receives its raw water directly from the Tarrant Regional Water District's (TRWD) Richland Chambers and Cedar Creek pipelines.
 Beginning in August 1998, TRWD also began delivering water from Lake Benbrook, a U.S. Army Corps of Engineers-owned reservoir.
 The JKWTP currently has a rated treatment capacity of 65 MGD and is under construction for expansion to a treatment capacity of 97.5 MGD by the spring of 2010.
 It can be further expanded as demand necessitates to an ultimate treatment capacity of 130 MGD.